Check Out What Whales Are Doing With AMAT - Benzinga

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for Applied Materials's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Applied Materials options trades today is 883.06 with a total volume of 11,530.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Applied Materials's whale activity within a strike price range from $125.0 to $141.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Applied Materials's big money trades within a strike price range of $62.5 to $141.0 over the last 30 days.

 Applied Materials Option Volume And Open Interest Over Last 30 Days